speters217/pokemonGen3AutoRNG/README.md

 TODO:

-- Optimize savesatates algorithm
+- Optimize save states algorithm
      - Memory efficiency (Number of saves)
      - Time efficiency (Frequency of saves)
 - Test method 2 and 4 encounters

-Credit:
+Credits:

 - zaksabeast for the inspiration and basis for this script: https://github.com/zaksabeast/rngLuaScripts/blob/master/autoFrLgRNG.lua